ShahafMeir/stonks/README.md

 Take a look at the `main.py` script to understand how the values are being fetched and stored.
 You can customize it to your needs to scrape more resources.

+To make GitHub Actions work in your forked repository:

+First, you'll need to enable GitHub Actions in your fork:
+Go to your repository's "Settings" tab
+Navigate to "Actions" under "Code and automation" Select "Allow all actions and reusable workflows"

+You'll need to set up GitHub Pages:
+In repository settings, go to "Pages"
+Under "Source", select "GitHub Actions"

 ### URLs
 Once your project is deployed on GitHub Pages, the symbol value can be accessed with the following convention: